JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Creating an App Service/index.md

 ```

 ### 6. Service Actions
 App actions are the ability for app consumers to use the SDL services system to send URIs to app providers in order to activate actions on the provider.
 Service actions are *schema-less*, i.e. there is no way to define the appropriate URIs through SDL.
-If you provide already provide actions or wish to start providing them, you will have to document your available actions elsewhere (such as your website).
+If you already provide actions through your app and want to expose them to SDL, or if you wish to start providing them, you will have to document your available actions elsewhere (such as your website).

 If you're wondering how to get started with actions and routing, this is a very common problem in iOS!
 Many apps support the [x-callback-URL](http://x-callback-url.com) format as a common inter-app communication method.
 There are also [many](https://github.com/devxoul/URLNavigator) [libraries](https://github.com/joeldev/JLRoutes) [available](https://github.com/skyline75489/SwiftRouter) for the purpose of supporting URL routing.